Prime Day is Not Just for Amazon Prime

-The answer is: Become an ecommerce and logistical giant and decide that you want to increase traffic of shoppers one day in the summer while celebrating your founding anniversary, and that is all it takes.
+The answer is: become an ecommerce and logistical giant and decide that you want to increase traffic of shoppers one day in the summer while celebrating your founding anniversary, and that is all it takes.
 That is exactly what Amazon did back in 2015.
 They wanted to celebrate their 20th birthday, so they created a summertime Black Friday.
 Now, in its fifth year, “Prime Day,” as this shopping holiday is called, is a massive day of sales and the kick-off to the back-to-school shopping season.
 Better yet, this is not something that only Amazon benefits from.
-Ever since they launched Prime Day back in 2015, other retailers and ecommerces have been inspired to follow suit by launching their own deals on the same day in order to take advantage of the eager shoppers ready to hunt deals for the coming fall and school year.
+Ever since they launched Prime Day back in 2015, other retailers and ecommerces have been inspired to follow suit by launching their own deals on the same day.
+The goal? to take advantage of the eager shoppers ready to hunt deals for the coming fall and school year.

 Nearly all who shopped on Prime Day last year hope their shopping experience improves in 2019.

 - Remember that if you are an ecommerce, your sales depend just as much on your website experience and performance as they do on your actual products and deals.
 Glitches in sites and slow page-loading times are the leading cause of abandoned carts and high bounce rates.

 - If you want visitors to your website to actually convert and become customers, you will need to ensure that the user experience of your website is mobile-friendly, easy to navigate, and loads quickly.